Sarlat in the Dordogne: 11 Best Things to do Sarlat in the Dordogne: 11 Best Things to do

 4. Eco Quad, Sarlat la Caneda

 Exploring the lush Dordogne Valley via eco-quad is easily one of the most unique experiences in Sarlat, France!
-The eco quads have 4-wheels and run entirely on electricity.
-Driving it very different from a regular quad as it goes only 25km/h and it keep you horizontal no matter what you’re driving on.
-That way you can go off-road to all the most beautiful places in the Dordogne Valley.
+The eco quads have 4 wheels and run entirely on electricity.
+Driving is very different from a regular quad as it goes only 25km/h, and it keeps you horizontal no matter what you’re driving on.
+That way, you can go off-road to all the most beautiful places in the Dordogne Valley.

 Best of all, it’s silent, peaceful, and doesn’t cause any harm to the environment.
 The quad is designed to adapt to any type of terrain, whether that’s sand or snow!